When is the Best Time to See Whales in Alaska?

 Two killer whales in Prince William Sound

 Although less common, orcas (aka “killer whales”) have also been spotted in Prince William Sound on occasion.
-Most orca sightings occur in Prince William Sound between May and early June, but it really depends on whether there are large schools of salmon here that orcas can munch on.
+Most orca sightings occur in Prince William Sound between May and early June, but it depends on whether there are large schools of salmon here that orcas can munch on.

 The nearby town of Seward also offers tours of Prince William Sound, but, as you’ll see below, it’s more common for people to book trips from Seward to Resurrection Bay.